levimaaia/emailler/README-email.md

 19 messages may be shown on the summary screen.
 If the mailbox has more than 19 messages there will be multiple screens.

+Subject headers which are encoded using Quoted Printable or Base64 representations are decoded before display.
+Typically they will include non-ASCII UTF-8 characters, which the Apple II is unable to display.
+Any such characters are shown as `#`.

 ### Online Help

 The command `Open Apple`-? will show the help screen, with a summary of all the keyboard commands: